kev197/rutgers_igvc/README.md

 roslaunch igvc display.launch
 ```

 This will initialize your robot in rviz as well as set up all the necessary nodes and topics for the robot to function.
-It also generates a world in gazebo with accordance with the testWorld.world file in the /igvc/worlds directory
+It also generates a world in gazebo with accordance with the testWorld.world file in the /igvc/worlds directory.

 The nodes responsible for movement of the robot are initialized separately as so: